Home

 sterile.
 They don't produce seeds and are propagated only vegetatively.
 In modern garlic varieties, the presence of vegetative topsets (bulblets), which develop in garlic inflorescence, is one of the major causes of the inability of this plant to develop normal flowers and true seeds.

-There are two types of Garlic - Harneck and Softneck.
-The harnecks do well in cooler climates, but do not store as long as softneck types.
+When growing garlic, there are two types of Garlic - Hardneck and Softneck.
+The hardnecks do well in cooler climates, but do not store as long as softneck types.

 Planting